 3. They Are Hardy And Don't Need Much Attention

-A lack of or overabundance of moisture is possibly the single most significant deterrent to the thriving of the plant or colony.
+A lack of or overabundance of moisture is possibly the single most significant deterrent to the plant's thriving or colony.
 Working with professional landscapers is the best way to ensure the pairing of the right ones with the right property.

 4. Ferns Can Restore "Injured" Properties

 Multiple studies have shown how ferns can filter toxins like heavy metals from the land.
-Certain species of ferns such as marsh ferns provide excellent ground cover for very wet areas and can reduce damage from erosion.
+Certain ferns, such as marsh ferns, provide excellent ground cover for very wet areas and reduce damage from erosion.

 Ferns - Planting them

 Hardy as they are, fern species have particular requirements; This is why it's best to have property types assessed and recommendations made professionally before proceeding.
 With that in mind, here are a few of the more popular ferns for specific property types:

 Native species like cinnamon ferns and sensitive ferns do well in wet areas, including thriving in bogs and at the edge of ponds.

 For Dry Areas

 Not all ferns need lots of water to thrive.
 There are fern species that can survive in desert conditions, though these plants are smaller and less showy.
 The more abundant wood ferns and lady ferns do very well in drier yards, however.

 Hart's tongue (needs extra lime), oak, and autumn ferns do well in moderate light.
 They also need less moisture than some other species,